 Establish international and national standards for all forms of care for children without adequate family care and mechanisms for ensuring compliance; and

-Ensure that residential institutions are used in a very limited manner and only when appropriate.
+Ensure that residential care is used in a strictly limited manner and always as a temporary placement.

 The BCN is guided by the Convention on the Rights of the Child; the Convention on the Rights of Persons with Disabilities; the Guidelines for the Alternative Care of Children (welcomed by the UN General Assembly in 2009).

 Through our Secretariat, Advisory Board and partners, the BCN strives to reach the above mentioned objectives.